-Free Domestic shipping doesn’t cost you much, however if publicized properly it can be a major lead generator, so you should look at it as an investment.
+Free domestic shipping doesn’t cost you much, however, if publicized properly it can be a major lead generator.
 Let everyone in the world know that you’re offering free shipping, and you will most definitely see an increase in orders.

-That being said, you should check your margins to make sure you aren’t cutting on your profits.
+That being said, you should check your margins to make sure you aren’t cutting into your profits.

 Offer Flat Rates